planetfederal/desktop-documentation/docs/source/install/uninstall.rst

       Boundless Desktop Uninstaller dialog

 #.
-Once the process is finished, click :guilabel:`Close` to close the
+Once the process is complete, click :guilabel:`Next` followed by
-   uninstaller window.
+   :guilabel:`Finish` to close the uninstaller.

 .. commenting until future release for Mac OS